booch/presentations/Refactoring_Ruby/slides.md

     * To clarify what's going on
 * After adding requested changes
     * Red, Green, Refactor
+* When you realize you've got too much tech debt

+???

+* Red, Green, Refactor comes from Test-Driven Development
+    * Write a failing test
+        * Make sure the test fails before writing the code
+            * So you know that the test **will** fail
+    * Make the test pass
+        * Write the simplest code that you can to make the test pass
+    * Refactor the code
+        * Clean up any duplication or any other issues
+* Leave the code better than you found it
+* As a general rule, **DO NOT** refactor a file that you're not otherwise touching

 ---

 # What Do I Need To Be Able To Refactor?

+* Knowing what code needs refactoring
 * Tests for the code in question
 * Knowing what refactorings are available
 * Automated refactoring tools (optional)